Leveraging Tendon Vibration to Enhance Pseudo-Haptic Perceptions in VR: Conclusion

 \section{Conclusion}

-This study investigated the possibility of using tendon vibration to extend pseudo-haptic sensations in VR.
-In particular, we evaluated the effect of tendon vibration on the DT of visual/physical motion discrepancy (XP1), the JND of pseudo-weight sensation induced by visual gain (XP2), and the sense of weight by computing the PSE with the pseudo-weight induced by visual gain (XP3).
-The results of the first and second experiments show the possibility of a new approach that uses tendon vibration as noise on somatosensory information to enable the pseudo-weight sensation to rely more on visual information, and the PSE obtained in the third experiment helps developers design a wider range of pseudo-weight sensation.
-Our results suggest that tendon vibration nearly doubles the capacity for simulating virtual weights.
-In summary, our results show that tendon vibration has a potential to extend pseudo-haptic techniques in VR.
+This study investigated the possibility of using tendon vibration to enhance pseudo-haptic perceptions in VR during free arm motion.
+In particular, we evaluated the effect of tendon vibration on the DT of visual/physical motion discrepancy (XP1), the JND of pseudo-weight perception induced by visual gain (XP2), and the sense of weight by computing the PSE with the pseudo-weight induced by visual gain (XP3).
+The results of the first and second experiments show the possibility of a novel approach that leverages tendon vibration as noise on somatosensory information (specifically, haptic "motion" cue) to enable the sensory integration to rely more on a visual cue.
+Specifically, it was suggested that tendon vibration can increase the range where users can obtain pseudo-weight perception without noticing the visual/physical motion discrepancy by 13\%.
+In addition, the third experiment investigated the side effect of tendon vibration by measuring the PSE.
+The results suggest that the effect of tendon vibration as noise for a haptic force/weight cue would be weaker than the effect as an additional haptic force/weight cue.
+This means that the tendon vibration increases weight perception.
+Future study would investigate the way of alleviating this side effect.
+Still, the PSE obtained in the third experiment helps developers design a wider range of pseudo-weight perception.